wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-transcription-with-symbl-ai-and-the-vonage-video-api.md

 };
 ```

 We chose to use the `data.message.punctuated.transcript` key which delivers live transcription.
 This comes with the cost of some accuracy, but you can decide how to use the data.
-When the websocket connection opens, we need to send a message to Symbl.ai describing our meeting and the speakers involved.
-This helps create an after call transcript for us, as well as other things like [speaker diarization](https://symbl.ai/blog/what-is-speaker-diarization/).
+When the WebSocket connection opens, we need to send a message to Symbl.ai describing our meeting and the speakers involved.
+This helps create an after-call transcript for us, as well as other things like [speaker diarization](https://symbl.ai/blog/what-is-speaker-diarization/).

 ```javascript
 // Fired when the connection succeeds.